 Since the first-generation Goldendoodles only have one copy of the Chocolate gene, they don’t express the Chocolate color.

-Mating them back with a Chocolate Poodle or Chocolate Goldendoodle gives a complete pair, and the resultant Goldendoodle is chocolate.
+Partnering them back with a Chocolate Poodle or Chocolate Goldendoodle gives a complete pair, and the resultant Goldendoodle is chocolate.
 Breeders may repeat the process to have different Goldendoodle colors.

 What are the different colors of Goldendoodles?